How to edit the maps

 Open the editor using this link in a new window, then come back here.
 You should see something like this:

-The main section shows the map with all of the features drawn on top of the background map as thin grey lines or little grey dots.
-In this customised editor, all the sustainability features show up as the icons or as more prominently drawn areas such as those allotments and the library.
+The main section shows the map with all of the features drawn on top of the aerial imagery.
+In this customised editor, all the sustainability features show up as the icons you'll see on the normal map, or as more prominently drawn areas - shops, veggie cafes and the like drawn as buildings are given a bold green outline, trees are drawn, and so on.

-At the top you have general controls that let you change the background (e.g. to aerial photography or an old out-of-copyright map); change the map style (e.g. away from our custom style to the OpenStreetMap default); show up any GPS data you might have gathered; read the help pages; change your options; and save anything you've done.
+At the top you have general controls that let you save your work to OpenStreetMap; read the help pages; change the background (you can choose between aerial photography, the OpenEcoMaps map style, or an Ordnance Survey map we are allowed to copy); change the map style (e.g. away from our custom style to the OpenStreetMap default or a simple wireframe view); show up any GPS data you might have gathered; and change your options.

 On the left you have the features that you can add and edit.
 If you've not got anything selected it shows "points of interest" you can drag and drop onto the map (but not areas, since you can't just drag and drop them on - you need to draw their shape).
 If you select a feature, it will show that feature's properties.